MicrosoftDocs/win32/desktop-src/xinput/directinput-and-xusb-devices.md

 ---
 title: DirectInput and XUSB Devices
-description: The driver for the Xbox Common Controller class (XUSB) on Windows implements the kernel-mode interface for the XINPUT DLL. ms.assetid: 8bf47b07-a1b6-7721-2136-3853e72c71ad ms.topic: article ms.date: 05/31/2018
+description: The driver for XUSB on Windows implements the kernel-mode interface for the XINPUT DLL. ms.assetid: 8bf47b07-a1b6-7721-2136-3853e72c71ad ms.topic: article ms.date: 05/31/2018